U.S. visa photo 2x2

 Keep the page guidance and the active preset aligned all the way through export.

-This page is most useful when you open the editor from here, keep the same preset active, and finish the route requirements before any risky retouching.
+This page is most useful when you open the editor from here, keep the same preset active, and finish the profile requirements before any risky retouching.

-- Open the editor from this page so U.S. visa photo 2x2 loads as the active preset instead of a nearby route.
+- Open the editor from this page so U.S. visa photo 2x2 loads as the active preset instead of a nearby page.

 - Upload a source portrait with some room around the head and shoulders so the final ratio can be solved with crop, not distortion.